How To Remember Electromagnetic Spectrum

 Understanding the Relationship Between Wavelength, Frequency, and Energy

 A fundamental concept to grasp is the inverse relationship between wavelength and frequency.
 As wavelength increases, frequency decreases and vice versa.
 The energy of electromagnetic radiation is directly proportional to its frequency: higher frequency means higher energy.
-This means gamma rays have the highest energy and radio waves the lowest.
+In real terms, this means gamma rays have the highest energy and radio waves the lowest.
 This relationship is described mathematically by the equation: E = hf, where E is energy, h is Planck's constant, and f is frequency.

 Practical Applications: The Electromagnetic Spectrum in Our World